 The shelf life is related to many factors, storage state, buffer ingredients, storage temperature and the stability of the protein itself.
 Generally, the shelf life of liquid form is 6 months at -20°C/-80°C. The shelf life of lyophilized form is 12 months at -20°C/-80°C.

 Repeated freezing and thawing is not recommended.
 Store working aliquots at 4°C for up to one week.

 Plays a major role in assembly and budding of virion.
 Completely covers the ribonucleoprotein coil and keep it in condensed bullet-shaped form.
 Inhibits viral transcription and stimulates replication.
-Plays a major role in early induction of TRAIL-mediated apoptosis in infected neurons.
+Plays a major role in early induction of TRAIL-mediated apoptosis in infected neurons (By similarity).